kuzzleio/documentation/src/api/1/query-syntax/index.md

 HTTP queries are split into the four HTTP usual parts: URL, verb, headers and body.

 Every API routes documentation has a dedicated HTTP section, explaining how to use that route using the HTTP protocol.

+### Optional headers

-Additionally to the specific HTTP documentation, the following list of HTTP headers can be added to any and all HTTP requests:
+The following list of HTTP headers can be added to any and all HTTP requests:

 * `Accept-Encoding`: compression algorithm(s) usable by Kuzzle to encode the query response.
 Accepted encodings, in order of preference: `gzip`, `deflate`, `identity`.
 * `Authorization` (expected value: `Bearer <token>`): user's authentification token, obtained through the [login]({{ site_base_path }}api/1/controller-aut/login) method
 * `Content-Encoding`: compression algorithm(s) used to encode the body sent to Kuzzle.
 Accepted encodings: `deflate`, `gzip`, `identity`

+### Body encoding

+Body contents can be sent in the following formats:

+* `application/json`: raw JSON
+* `multipart/form-data`: HTML forms; both key-value pairs and files can be sent that way.
+There is currently no native API route supporting file contents in queries, but plugins can freely use that feature

 ---